Vlad29012003/Effective-Mobile/docs/Swarm.md

   docker network create --driver overlay --attachable backend-net
 ```

+### Build your images

+- Use Dockerfiles to build your application images.
+- Tag and push them to a Docker registry (Docker Hub, GitLab Container Registry, etc.).

 ### Run your stack

 - Before run you should build your images and push them to a registry.
 (Check `.gitlab-ci.yml` example)